-- See moored mode sampling times in Specifications. - Sample timing information is approximate. - See Battery Endurance for power limitations.
+- See sampling times in Specifications. - See moored mode sampling times in Specifications. - Sample timing information is approximate. - See Battery Endurance for power limitations.

-Sample timing in Moored Mode is dependent on a number of factors, including the 19plus V2 pressure sensor type - strain gauge or Quartz, setup for the pump (MooredPumpMode=), and user-programmable sampling parameters for number of samples per measurement (NCycles=) and delay before sampling to allow time for auxiliary sensors to stabilize (DelayBeforeSampling=).
+Sample timing in Moored Mode is dependent on a number of factors, including the 19plus V2 pressure sensor type - strain gauge or Quartz, setup for the pump (MooredPumpMode=), and user-programmable sampling parameters for number of samples per measurement (NCycles=) and delay before sampling to allow time for auxiliary sensors to stabilize or for WET Labs auxiliary sensor bio-wipers to open (DelayBeforeSampling=), and delay after sampling to allow time for WET Labs auxiliary sensor bio-wipers to close (DelayAfterSampling=).